rasmusbrottwitt/coronavirus/README.md

 The US economy is a complex matter, containing many intertwined variables.
 The investigation will look into the general movements the last 40 years, especially from the largest companies, how the banks are behaving, how money is structured and lastly how the individual is affected and vice versa.
 It might get a bit complex - but hang tight, the conclusion is as dramatic as it is unambiguous.

 The Dow Jones index contains the 30 largest companies (https://en.wikipedia.org/wiki/Dow_Jones_Industrial_Average) - and looking at these individually gives us an idea of how the lockdown rattled a steadily moving market suverely.

+Hover over the stocks to see individual stock values.

 <iframe
         src="Charts/webpage014.html"